nilovelez/machete/readme.txt

 == Changelog ==

+= 3.1.3 =
+* Added option to PowerTools to enable upload of SVG images

 = 3.1.2 =
 * Added option to reduce Thumbnail JPEG quality
 * Fix to allow HTML in the cookie warning text
+* Added option to PowerTools to disable RSS feeds
 * Powertools fix

 = 3.1.1 =